michelrodrigo/michelrodrigo.github.io/docs/index.md

 - [Unknown Sensor Attacks in Supervisory Control of DES (2021)](papers/mine/Alves_Pena_Karen_Rudie___2021___Unknown_Sensor_Attacks_in_Supervisory_Control_of_DES.pdf)
 - [Discrete-event systems subject to unknown sensor attacks (2022)](papers/mine/Alves_Pena_Rudie___2022___Discrete_event_systems_subject_to_unknown_sensor_attacks.pdf)

+[Some files](docs/files/doutorado/p_observability) with models related to the study of P-observability.

 ## Phase 2

 This new phase started when I decided to take a closer look into real systems and their implementation.
 Furthermore, I was interested on how results and methods related to cyber-security presented on the literature would apply in a real system.
 I noticed a gap between what is considered in the DES community and what is considered in the literature on cyber-security in general.
 Additionally, a felt the need to be able to test the results in a real physical system.